Polar bear: Conservation status

 The key danger from climate change is malnutrition or starvation due to habitat loss.
 Polar bears hunt seals on the sea ice, and rising temperatures cause the ice to melt earlier in the year, driving the bears to shore before they have built sufficient fat reserves to survive the period of scarce food in the late summer and early fall.
 Thinner sea ice tends to break more easily, which makes it more difficult for polar bears to access seals.
 Insufficient nourishment leads to lower reproductive rates in adult females and lower survival rates in cubs and juvenile bears.
 Lack of access to seals also causes bears to find food on land which increases the risk of conflict with humans.
-A 2024 study concluded that greater consumption of terrestrial foods during the longer warm periods are unlikely to provide enough nourishment, increasing the risk of starvation during ice-free periods.
+A 2024 study concluded that greater consumption of terrestrial foods during the longer warm periods are unlikely to provide enough nourishment for Hudson Bay bears, increasing the risk of starvation during ice-free periods.
 Subadult bears would be particularly vulnerable.
+Conversely, a 2026 study of polar bears at Svalbard found that they were able to fatten up and survive on less sea ice-dependent prey during prolonged ice-free periods.

 Polar bear swimming.
 The loss of sea ice has led to more open water and more pressure on the bears to swim great distances.

 Reduction in sea ice cover also forces bears to swim longer distances, which further depletes their energy stores and occasionally leads to drowning.
 Increased ice mobility may result in less stable sites for dens or longer distances for mothers travelling to and from dens on land.
 Thawing of permafrost would lead to more fire-prone roofs for bears denning underground.
 Less snow may affect insulation while more rain could cause more cave-ins.
 The maximum corticosteroid-binding capacity of corticosteroid-binding globulin in polar bear serum correlates with stress in polar bears, and this has increased with climate warming.
 Disease-causing bacteria and parasites would flourish more readily in a warmer climate.

 Oil and gas development also affects polar bear habitat.
 The Chukchi Sea Planning Area of northwestern Alaska, which has had many drilling leases, was found to be an important site for non-denning female bears.
 Oil spills are also a risk.
 A 2018 study found that ten percent or less of prime bear habitat in the Chukchi Sea is vulnerable to a potential spill, but a spill at full reach could impact nearly 40 percent of the polar bear population.
 Polar bears accumulate high levels of persistent organic pollutants such as polychlorinated biphenyl (PCBs) and chlorinated pesticides, because of their position at the top of the ecological pyramid.
 Many of these chemicals have been internationally banned as a result of the recognition of their harm to the environment.
 Traces of them have slowly dwindled in polar bears but persist and have even increased in some populations.